How to set plan prices

 When you are only offering one plan, it's best to choose a price somewhere in the middle.
 Then you should use the middle column of the table above as a guide.

 In addition to monthly plans, you may also choose to offer your members annual plans.
-Annual plans may have discounts over the price of twelve monthly plans, but this is not obligatory.
+Annual plans can include a discount over the price of 12 monthly payments, but this is not obligatory.